czbiohub/covidtracker/narratives/covidtracker_pawnee-interpretation-examples.md

 # [Case study: resolving relationships between outbreaks](https://nextstrain.org/community/czbiohub/covidtracker/pawnee-examples?c=cluster&d=tree&f_employer=Sweetums%20Factory&p=full)
 <!-- This is left-side text -->
 #### Situation
 The Sweetums factory had an outbreak last month.
-After 3 weeks of no cases, two employees tested positive.
+After many weeks of no cases, two employees tested positive.

 #### Question
-Are these new cases a continuation of last month's outbreak, indicative of ongoing cryptic transmission?
+Are these new cases a continuation of the previous outbreak, indicative of ongoing cryptic transmission?

 #### Data
 Shown are all samples from Sweetums factory workers, colored by which cases were from the the original outbreak.